jubrito/planner-with-calendar/README.md

 Tests

 - replace toDateString with ISOString
-- use getDateISOString instead of .toISOSTring()
+- use getDateISOString instead of .toISOSTring() and .toDateString

 Improvements